Skip to main content

 By the morning of 14 February, the Vyner Brooke was approaching Bangka Strait, along the coast of Sumatra, when it was sighted by the Japanese and bombed and strafed by nine Japanese aircraft.
 After being hit by three bombs she sank in 20 minutes (one of 40 ships sunk by Japanese aircraft approaching Bangka Strait that day).

-Of the 65 nurses on board when the ship sank eleven were from Queensland and three died soon after this tragedy.
+Of the 65 nurses on board when the ship sank twelve were born in Queensland and 3 were living and working in Brisbane when the war broke out and enlisted here.

-Gladys Myrtle McDonald, an only child, was 33 when she lost hold of the life raft she’d been clinging to and slipped under the water and drowned.
+Gladys Myrtle McDonald QX22815, an only child from Brisbane, was 33 when she lost hold of the life raft she’d been clinging to and slipped under the water and drowned.
 She would be one of the 12 nurses who died during the bombing or in the water.

-Esther Sarah Jean Stewart from Brisbane (aged 38) and Mona Margaret Anderson Tait from Booval (aged 27) made it ashore to Radji Beach, where the survivors lit a bonfire as a beacon for those still at sea.
-Twenty-one of the twenty-two nurses in this group plus all the military and civilian men and wounded on stretchers would be massacred by a group of 20 Japanese soldiers.
+Esther Sarah Jean Stewart NX70501 from Brisbane (aged 38) and Mona Margaret Anderson Tait NX76281 from Booval (aged 27) made it ashore to Radji Beach, where the survivors lit a bonfire as a beacon for those still at sea.
+Twenty-one of the twenty-two nurses in this group plus most of the military and civilian men and wounded on stretchers would be massacred by a group of 20 Japanese soldiers.
 Sister Vivian Bullwinkel was wounded but survived to tell this dreadful story.
 She told Esther Stewart’s mother that her daughter’s final words were: “Girls, take it; don’t squeal!”
+One Bristish sailor and an American, who had been working as a brewer in Singapore, also survived.

-The other eight Queenslanders, who survived the sinking, landed elsewhere on Bangka Island.
-They also surrendered to the Japanese and became prisoners of war for the next three and a half years.
+The other Queenslanders, who survived the sinking, landed elsewhere on Bangka Island.
+Like Vivian they surrendered to the Japanese and became prisoners of war for the next three and a half years.

-Pauline Blanch Hempstead from Graceville would die in the Bangka camp on 19 March 1945 from disease and malnutrition at the age of 36.
+Pauline Blanch Hempsted QX22714 from Graceville, would die in the Bangka camp on 19 March 1945 from disease and malnutrition at the age of 36.

 Group of 24 women in uniforms standing together.
 Some are smiling.